tlswg/tls13-spec/draft-rescorla-tls-rfc8446-bis.md

 ### 0-RTT

-The 0-RTT mode of operation generally provides security properties similar to those as 1-RTT data, with the two exceptions that the 0-RTT encryption keys do not provide full forward secrecy and that the server is not able to guarantee uniqueness of the handshake (non-replayability) without keeping potentially undue amounts of
+The 0-RTT mode of operation generally provides security properties similar to those of 1-RTT data, with the two exceptions that the 0-RTT encryption keys do not provide full forward secrecy and that the server is not able to guarantee uniqueness of the handshake (non-replayability) without keeping potentially undue amounts of